 How to Pack a Motorcycle for Touring

-You need to have a thought out plan for how to pack a motorcycle for touring.
+You need a plan for how to pack a motorcycle for touring.
 Just getting on and riding would be simple and that’s probably your goal.
-However, if you don’t develop a packing system, your motorcycle tour may be fraught with issues.

 If you started with our suggestions for what to carry and then modified it to your taste you’re off to a good start.
 Now if you want to take everything you need on your tour, then you need to plan how to pack.

-Saddlebags are great but you can’t take them in a motel room, so use a removable tail-bag to pack clothes if possible.
-We’re not covering motorcycle camping because we don’t do it, and you can find better information elsewhere.
+Saddlebags are great but you can’t take them in a motel room.
+A removable tail-bag to pack clothes works great.

-If your motorcycle tour involves many days and long distances; we’ve done it many times.
+If your motorcycle tour involves many days and long distances; it’s doable.
 We pack for a few days and that will carry us over a few weeks.

 Loading weight correctly (Safely)